Package Leaflet: Information for the User

-NuvaRing 0.120 mg/0.015 mg every 24 hours, vaginal delivery system
+NuvaRing 0.120 mg/0.015 mg every 24 hours, vaginal release system

 Important things you should know about combined hormonal contraceptives (CHCs):

 NuvaRing is a vaginal contraceptive ring used to prevent pregnancy.
 Each ring contains a small amount of two female sex hormones, etonogestrel and ethinylestradiol.
-The ring releases these hormones slowly into the bloodstream.
+The ring slowly releases these hormones into the bloodstream.
 Given the small amount of hormones released, NuvaRing is a low-dose hormonal contraceptive.
 As NuvaRing releases two different types of hormones, it is a combined hormonal contraceptive.

-This leaflet describes various situations in which you should stop using NuvaRing, or in which NuvaRing may be less reliable.
-In these situations, you should not have sexual intercourse, or you should take additional non-hormonal contraceptive measures, such as a male condom.Do not use the rhythm or basal body temperature method.
-These methods may not be reliable because NuvaRing alters the monthly body temperature changes and cervical mucus.Do not use NuvaRing with the rhythm or basal body temperature method.
+In this prospectus, various situations are described in which you should stop using NuvaRing, or in which NuvaRing may be less reliable.
+In these situations, you should not have sexual intercourse, or you should take additional non-hormonal contraceptive measures, such as a male condom or another barrier method.
+Do notuse the rhythm method or the temperature method.
+These methods may not be reliable since NuvaRing alters the monthly temperature changes of the body and cervical mucus.

-NuvaRing, like other hormonal contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.
+NuvaRing, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

-2.1 When not to use NuvaRing
+2.1 When you should not use NuvaRing

 You should not use NuvaRing if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-2.2 Warnings and Precautions
+2.2 Warnings and precautions

-When to consult your doctor?
+When should you consult your doctor?
 Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see “How to Recognize a Blood Clot”. |
+To obtain a description of the symptoms of these serious side effects, see "How to recognize a blood clot". |

-Inform your doctor if you suffer from any of the following conditions.
+Tell your doctor if you suffer from any of the following conditions.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like NuvaRing increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like NuvaRing increases your risk of having a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-term effects or, very rarely, they can be fatal.

 HOW TO RECOGNIZE A BLOOD CLOT

-Seek urgent medical attentionif you notice any of the following signs or symptoms.
+Seek urgent medical attention if you notice any of the following signs or symptoms.

-Do you experience any of these signs? | What could you be suffering from? |
+Are you experiencing any of these signs? | What might you be suffering from? |

 | Deep vein thrombosis |

-If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a less severe condition like a common cold. | Pulmonary embolism |
+If you are unsure, consult a doctor, as some of these symptoms, such as cough or shortness of breath, can be confused with a milder condition such as a respiratory infection (e.g., a "common cold"). | Pulmonary embolism |

 Symptoms that occur more frequently in one eye: